pokarats/CoDER/README.md

 has the
 highest similarity score (among scores above a specified threshold, e.g. 0.7) to the CUIs in the input

-### Non Deep Learning (DL) Models
+### Machine Learning (ML) Models

-Using TFIDF for feature extraction, we experimented with the following Non-DL Models:
+Using TFIDF for feature extraction, we experimented with the following ML Models:

 - **Logistic Regression (LR)**
   - 1-gram